Vientiane railway station: Design

-Located 14 km north of central Vientiane, the station building sits on 14,543 m2 of land and has three platforms and five tracks as well as a station hall that can accommodate 2,500 passengers.
+Located 15 km northeast of central Vientiane, the station building sits on 14,543 m2 of land and has three platforms and five tracks as well as a station hall that can accommodate 2,500 passengers.

 The station's theme is the City of Sandalwood, reflecting the original meaning of "Vientiane".
 The building is based on traditional Chinese architecture combined with Laotian environmental characteristics.
 The facade features eight tree-branch-shaped eaves, meant to evoke a tropical rainforest.

 Services

-As of October 2022, the station has three services per day: two via Luang Prabang to Boten at the Chinese border, and one to Luang Prabang only.
-Due to the COVID-19 pandemic in mainland China, there are no cross-border passenger services yet.
+As of April 2023, the station has four services per day: two via Luang Prabang to Boten at the Chinese border, one to Luang Prabang only and one to Kunming South.

 Future expansion

-All tracks at the station are standard gauge, so the station does not serve the existing narrow-gauge railway from Thailand to Laos, which terminates at Thanaleng railway station, some 15 km to the south.
+All tracks at the station are standard gauge, so the station does not serve the existing narrow-gauge railway from Thailand to Laos, which terminates at Khamsavath railway station.
 The standard gauge Bangkok–Nong Khai high-speed railway, scheduled for completion in 2028, may eventually extend to Vientiane station, completing the Kunming–Singapore railway.

 In 2022, the Vientiane Times announced that Laos intends to build a new standard-gauge railway from Vientiane to the port of Vung Ang in central Vietnam.

+Connections

+The Vientiane city bus 12 connects the station to the Central Bus Station, Patuxai Monument and the Khamsavath railway station.
+It costs 20,000 kip for adults and half the price for children, and is about an hours ride into the city.

+Tuk-Tuks and ride hailing services are also available at the station.